 Now that you have a reasonable estimate of your costs, it’s time to decide if you can afford the payments from a cash flow perspective.
 Yes, you will have access to additional revenue-generating acres, but when you factor in your input costs, overhead, and debt servicing, you may need to find additional ways to subsidize your payment.
 Whether that means cutting expenses in other areas, providing custom farming services, or generating additional off-farm income, it’s important to have options when making a financial decision of this magnitude.

-Running some scenarios using our affordability calculator is a good way to analyze if you can service the debt associated with a land purchase.
+Running some scenarios using the affordability calculator on farmlend.com is a good way to analyze if you can service the debt associated with a land purchase.
 Different combinations of loan terms, commodity types, yields, prices and down payments will help you determine the feasibility of a purchase.

 How Will This Affect My Farm’s Overall Financial Picture?